Begin Your Software Feasibility Study By Answering These Questions…

-After answering these questions and speaking with a qualified development firm, do a reality check.
-You need to keep innovating to stay in business, but ask yourself what the implications of this specific project will be on the company and whether it makes sense?
-If the answer is yes, it is time to consider some of the things that your development team will consider.
+After answering these questions ask yourself what the implications of this specific project will be on the company and whether it makes sense?
+If the answer is “YES”, it is time to consider which option is best for you and the company.

 If the reasons for the project do not add up, there is no reason to continue.
 Remaining with the status quo is always an alternative.
 You have made it this far with your current system, and that may be the best solution.
 It is important to remember that not everything needs to be automated or set up to collect data for future use.